Unpacking the budget 2019

 Taxation for Collective investment schemes: The previously suggested taxation of collective investment schemes has been re-looked at and will be re-considered.
 Following feedback from industry based on last year’s proposals, Treasury has acknowledged industry’s concerns that introducing the taxation for collective investment schemes as previously proposed would cause more hardship than positives.
 After reviewing the comments government has proposed that they will need to work with industry.
 This is an encouraging development for the financial industry indicating that the taxation will be introduced in a constructive and collaborative way.

-We usually see the first draft of taxation amendment bill towards the middle of the year and after vigorous consultation with industry we see these proposals come to life towards the end of the year/beginning of the next year in the taxation laws amendment act.
+We usually see the first draft of taxation amendment bill towards the middle of the year and, after vigorous consultation with industry, we see these proposals come to life towards the end of the year/beginning of the next year in the Taxation Laws Amendment Act.
+As always, we will update our investors accordingly.